How to Use LLMs to Extract Document Information

 Data Annotation

-8. Conclusion
+Conclusion

-Compared to traditional machine learning tasks like image recognition and text classification, text information extraction presents greater challenges.
-Particularly in professional domains, diverse content is generated daily.
+Compared to traditional machine learning tasks like image recognition and text classification, text information extraction presents more significant challenges.
+Particularly in professional domains, where diverse content is generated daily.
 Comprehending these articles often demands extensive background knowledge and experience.
 Structured data enables a more intuitive grasp of the information within these articles and streamlines integration with downstream applications.
 In this project, we explored a pathway for text information extraction using Large Language Models as a powerful tool, and achieving some success.
 However, our work marks just the beginning of a longer journey ahead.

 Similar Articles